Your cookie preferences

 Although there’s no official length of time, the general rule of thumb to connect a new service is two weeks.
 But that doesn't mean you'll be offline for two weeks while the switch is ongoing.

 The process is still an easy one, though.
-Once you sign up with a new provider, you should be able to set an installation date that’s convenient for you.
-From there, you can coordinate the contract cancellation date with your current provider to keep the time you’re offline to a minimum.
+When you're signing up with a new provider, you should be able to set an installation date that’s convenient for you.
+From there, they will coordinate the contract cancellation date with your current provider to keep your offline time to an absolute minimum.

 Sign up for our latest broadband offers and expert advice